mackler/emacs-scala-config/README.md

 #### LSP Sessions

-You might have issues because LSP is paying attention to sessions you're not working on.
+Currently, when you quit emacs, all LSP workspaces will be closed.
+This means you will have to import them again the next time you open the project.

+I automated this removal because of issues with LSP paying attention to sessions I wasn't working on, and showing me errors I wasn't interested in.
+You can clear all the projects from LSP manually with: `M-x lsp-workspace-remove-all-folders` but I was doing that so often I just made it automatic.
+If removing workspaces automatically this way causes problems then I might revert to the default of workspaces persisting until you remove them even after emacs exits.

-See the current sessions with:
+You can see all the current sessions with:

 ```elisp
 (lsp-session-folders (lsp-session))
 ```

-Clear all the projects from LSP with: `M-x lsp-workspace-remove-all-folders`

 To remove just one project, use: `(lsp-workspace-folders-remove session-folder)`

 ## Projectile